 Study Visual Journalism and Documentary Photography.
-The Bachelor’s programme at Hannover University of Applied Sciences and Arts opens your doors to editorial desks, publishing houses and media companies.
+The bachelor’s programme at Hannover University of Applied Sciences and Arts will open the door to editorial desks, publishing houses and media companies.

-Based on the media of photography and video, the programme teaches multidisciplinary visual skills.
+The programme teaches multidisciplinary visual skills based on the media of photography and video.
 We focus on journalistic and documentary narratives.

 Degree Bachelor of Arts (B.A.)